The Undergraduate Program

 Lectures: Normally worth 4 points, lectures meet twice a week for 1 hours and 15 minutes each session; in general, they have no pre-requisites.
 History lectures usually have additional required discussion sections that meet once a week.
 Lectures range from the very large to (over 300 students) to the very small (fewer than 25).
 Most lecture courses require a midterms and a final examination; many also require written assignments and final papers.
 For identification purposes, history lectures are numbered at the 1000 or 2000 level (exceptions exist for courses taught in the summer, which are sometimes listed at the 3000 level).

 Seminars: Worth 4 points, Seminars are more intensive; most are capped at 15 students.
 Seminars explore focused topics through concentrated reading in secondary literature, primary-source research, or both.
 They meet once a week for 1 hour and 50 minutes.
 The workload for seminars is generally heavier than for lectures, with more reading and more written work.
 Seminars normally do not have a final examination but often require a substantial paper.
 Students who have taken lecture courses in related fields will often find themselves better prepared to address the seminar’s content.
 Some seminars have prerequisites, which are noted in the Directory of Classes.
 In many cases, students must receive permission from the instructor prior to registering for a seminar.
 History seminars are numbered at the 3000 or 4000 level.
-For the most current list of seminars and their enrollment procedures, please visit the Undergraduate Seminar page.

 For course listings please visit the Courses page.